This article contains affiliate links that help to keep the site sustainable.

 - Dividend-focused equities (Straits Times Index ETF)

-Cash management accounts have become increasingly popular investment tools as well.
-They allow us to maximise our cash balances, usually in investment accounts with brokerages or robo advisors, by ploughing them into the money market fund.
-This way, they do not sit idle, and instead, are able to earn a return for us.
+Cash management accounts have become an increasingly popular investment tool as well, especially given the higher interest rate environment today.
+They allow us to maximise our cash savings, usually in investment accounts with brokerages or robo advisors, by ploughing them into money market funds.
+This way, our cash balances do not have to sit idle even when they are not invested or if we want to set them aside for emergencies.
+By putting these funds into a cash management account, we are able to earn a return while taking on relatively low risk.

-Unlike a fixed deposit, our funds with cash management accounts are typically no lock-ins.
+The benefit of using a cash management account over fixed deposits is that we do not have to lock-in our funds just to earn a slightly higher return.
 There’s no penalty for wanting to withdraw our funds at any point.
-Compared to a high-interest savings account, StashAway Simple does not provide interest returns based on tiered sums kept within the account.
-Of course, StashAway Simple is ultimately an investment in money market funds – and not a deposit account with a bank.
+Even if we compare it to a high-interest savings account, StashAway Simple does not require us to jump through multiple hoops to earn a better return or provide interest returns based on tiered sums kept within the account.
+Of course, we need to remember that StashAway Simple and StashAway Simple Plus are ultimately an investment in money market funds and shorter duration bonds – and not a deposit account with a bank.
+Regardless of how low the risk is, we can lose money on investments.

-Within our StashAway Simple portfolio, 50% of our funds will be invested in LionGlobal SGX Money Market Fund and the other 50% in LionGlobal SGX Enhanced Liquidity Fund.
-If we like, we can choose to only invest in StashAway Simple and not its other investment portfolios.
+Within our StashAway Simple portfolio, 30% of our funds will be invested in LionGlobal SGD Money Market Fund and the other 70% in LionGlobal SGD Enhanced Liquidity Fund.
+The StashAway Simple Plus portfolio is comprised of 20% in LionGlobal SGD Enhanced Liquidity Fund, 35% Nikko AM Shenton Short Term Bond Fund, and 45% LionGlobal Short Duration Bond Fund, without investing in its other investment portfolios.

 Investing Your Supplementary Retirement Scheme (SRS) Funds With StashAway

 The SRS scheme can be a powerful tool to aid us in accumulating a larger retirement nest egg.
-Similar to topping up our Special Account or Retirement Account via the RSTU Scheme, we can benefit from dollar-for-dollar tax relief.
-However, unlike top-ups into our CPF accounts, any top-ups we make into our SRS account do not earn us meaningful returns unless we invest them.
+Similar to topping up our CPF Special Account (SA) or Retirement Account (RA) via the RSTU Scheme, we can benefit from dollar-for-dollar tax relief.
+However, unlike top-ups into our CPF accounts, any top-ups we make into our SRS account do not automatically earn us meaningful returns unless we invest them.

 Enjoy 50% Management Fees For 6 Months With StashAway